Masa-Shabib/Filistin-Magazine/README.md

 Hi There !!
-This is our very first Java project and we are very proud about it.
+This is our very first Mern project and we are very proud about it.

 # Masar
-## What is Masar ?
+## What is Filistin ?
-Masar is built to enrich our lives and enlarge our understanding of Palestinian history, while creating for us a sense of continuity through outdoor trips to historical landmarks which strengthens the roots of Palestinian identity, through observing the beauty of nature in our beloved holy homeland.
+This web application is an online magazine that will help to document Palestinian Cities and Villages and allow the world to get to know more about Palestine.
+We got motivated to create this magazine because of the situation that Palestine is facing so we can show the world what is real Palestine.

 ![masar_logo](readme_img/03.JPG)

 ## Programing Languages, Frameworks and Libraries used:
-HTML, CSS, Java, JavaScript, STS , Spring Security, BootStrap , Trello, GitHub, Jquery, Google Map API.
+HTML, CSS, Mern, JavaScript, Mern Auth, BootStrap , Trello, GitHub, MATERIAL UI, Socket.

 ## Deployment Server:
 Amazon Web Srvices

 ## Data Base:
-SQLITE3
+Mongoose

 ## Some Screenshots of the Website:
 ![screen_one](readme_img/01.JPG)